wmsalves/personal-blog/src/articles/raycast-second-impressions.md

 ### Escape

-In Raycast, "esc" goes back to the previous page.
+In Raycast, "Esc" goes back to the previous page.
 I wish I could configure this to the more universal "cmd + `[`" and "cmd + `]`", which I've grown used to.
-And an option for "esc" to close the entire Raycast app would be amazing.
+And an option for "Esc" to close the entire Raycast app would be amazing.

-### fn as a modifier key
+### Using "fn" as a Modifier Key

 It is impossible to setup hotkeys for Raycast using the "globe/fn" key.
 This would be a nice addition since using "cmd" and "ctrl" often leads to conflicting hotkeys between different apps.